 If my online program is the same as the one on-campus, then all I have to do is show up in the course shell once a week and listen to a lecture, do a few activities, and take a quiz.
 I know how that works, so no big deal…right?

 Related to this theme, students actually get two messages.
 The first is that online courses are no different than on-campus courses.
 When postsecondary institutions share this message in their marketing materials what they mean is that students can expect the same program plan and courses (e.g., same learning objectives) leading to the same degree.
 Sometimes it also means that students will be taught by the same faculty teaching the on-campus version of courses.
 But, it rarely means that students will experience the same pacing or instructional activities.
-Although there are more and more synchronous communication tools available (e.g., Adobe Connect) that allow for the real-time interactions students are used to in on-campus courses, text-based asynchronous communication tools (e.g., threaded discussion forums) are still the primary tool used for student-instructor and student-student interaction and communication in online courses.
+Although there are more and more synchronous communication tools available (e.g., Adobe Connect) that allow for the real-time interactions students are used to in on-campus courses, text-based asynchronous communication tools (e.g., threaded discussion forums) are still the primary tool used for student-instructor and student-student interaction and communication in online courses (citation?).
 Due to the very nature of these tools (i.e., text-based and asynchronous), online courses have very different pacing and use very different instructional strategies than on-campus courses (although, faculty are increasingly using these types of tools in their on-campus courses to provide additional support and learning opportunities to students in-between on-campus class meetings).

 The other message students get from the “same as on-campus programs” theme is that they do not need to be concerned about their technology and internet access and skills.
 Because of this message, some students may not realize the need for constant and consistent access to an internet-capable (and connected) computer, and that they need to already possess intermediate computer and internet skills.